MASCulinity Initiative focuses on outreach to young men from minority, first generation, and low income backgrounds.

-- Man Up! and Go to College Conference: For local high school students to plan for their future.
+- Young Men's College Conference: For local high school students to plan for their future.

 - Masculinity speaker series: On campus events addressing masculinity through different forms of teaching.

 - Coachable: High school summer transition program for young men.

 - Undergraduate courses: Opportunities to engage with research regarding young men and masculinity, reflection on personal experiences, and outreach.